 Optometry is how many years course?

-In Nigeria, if you gain admission to study Optometry at the university through JAMB UTME, you will study Optometry for five years.
+In Nigeria, if you gain admission to study Optometry degree course at the university through JAMB UTME, you will study Optometry for five years.
 If you gain admission through direct entry, you will study this course for four years.
 And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Optometry is under which faculty in Nigeria?

-According to JAMB, a body responsible for your admission into the University or other institutions, Optometry is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may be under a different faculty in some universities in Nigeria.
+According to JAMB, a body responsible for your admission into the University or other institutions, Optometry is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may also be under a different faculty in some universities in Nigeria.

 Have you read this?